closuretxt/recast-post-processing/README.md

 - Adaptative Pass to decide the order and which Passes will be used for the upcoming generation
 - Step Diff Viewer (View how the text changed per step)
 - Tool Calling
-- Addition Type Pass (For Trackers)
+- Addition Type Pass (For Trackers, HTML injection, Image Gen, etc)